1. Purpose and application of these procedures

 (b) if the matter is not resolved then, the student/s should refer the matter to the Course Coordinator, if that person is a different person to the lecturer, and/or to the Program Coordinator.

-5.1 Where a student considers that the final mark/grade awarded for a course has been unfairly or inappropriately determined, in line with the Grounds for Review set out in section 2 above, they should submit an Application for a review of final grade form, available on the USC website or from Student Central.
-This should state the grounds for the review and should be submitted within 10 business days of the date of the release of grades.
+7.1 Where a student considers that the final mark/grade awarded for a course has been unfairly or inappropriately determined, in line with the Grounds for Review set out in Section 4 above, they should submit an Application for a review of final grade form, available on the USC website or from Student Central.
+This should state the grounds for the review and should be submitted within ten (10) business days of the date of the release of grades.
 Where the Course Coordinator is also the review decision maker, the review will be delegated to another appropriate senior academic staff member.

-5.2 On receipt of a request for a review of a final mark/grade, the Head of School can:
+7.2 On receipt of a request for a review of a final mark/grade, the Head of School (or the Deputy Head, Learning and Teaching) can:

 (b) determine that any action taken previously was appropriate and the student's case has already been properly answered; or

 (c) determine that grounds exist for a review and deal executively with the matter.
 For example, to make a determination based on other assessment already completed, or to require the student to complete additional assessment to determine how well a student can demonstrate the learning outcomes of a course.
-In cases where the Head of School determines that additional assessment is required, the interim notations of Alternative Exam (AE) and Alternative Assessment – other (AO) are applied.
+In cases where the Head of School (or the Deputy Head, Learning and Teaching) determines that additional assessment is required, the interim notations of Alternative Exam (AE) and Alternative Assessment – other (AO) are applied.
 Heads of School are not obliged to offer students an opportunity to ‘re-sit’ a central examination, but instead have the discretion to use other assessment methods, including an oral examination.

-In exceptional circumstances, a student may be identified for MAP Stage 2 or MAP Stage 3 status prior to the release of final grades, under section 3.3 or 4.3 of the Monitoring Academic Progress and Exclusion – Procedures (for example, where a work integrated learning (WIL) placement has been terminated early).
+7.4.1 In exceptional circumstances, a student may be identified for MAP Stage 2 or MAP Stage 3 status prior to the release of final grades, under the Monitoring Academic Progress – Procedures (for example, where a work integrated learning (WIL) placement has been terminated early).
 The student will be given formal advice as soon as possible whether it is the University’s intention to record a failing grade or a withdrawn final notation for the relevant course(s) and the student may seek a review of the notified intended grade without waiting for the official release of grades for the relevant teaching period.

-Where a student’s final grade for a course (or courses) results in the student meeting the criteria for MAP Stage 3 Consideration for Exclusion, as set out in the Monitoring Academic Progress and Exclusion – Procedures, a student can seek a review of final grade for the course(s) as part of their response to the Show Cause notice.
-The grounds for review set out in section 2.1 of these procedures, as well as the grounds for ‘special consideration’ set out in section 2.3 of these procedures, will apply in such cases.
+7.5.1 Where a student’s final grade for a course (or courses) results in the student meeting the criteria for MAP Stage 3 Consideration for Exclusion, as set out in the Monitoring Academic Progress – Procedures, a student can seek a review of final grade for the course(s) as part of their response to the Show Cause notice.
+The grounds for review set out in Section 4.1 of these procedures, as well as the grounds for ‘special consideration’ set out in Section 4.3 of these procedures, will apply in such cases.

-5.6.1 The Head of School will advise Student Services and Engagement of their decision, who in turn will advise the student in writing of the outcome of a review.
+7.6.1 The Head of School (or the Deputy Head, Learning and Teaching) will advise Student Services and Engagement of their decision, who in turn will advise the student in writing of the outcome of a review.
 Where a review is declined the reasons for this decision must be provided to the student, along with appeal information.

-5.6.2 If the grounds for a review are upheld and it is considered that the circumstances may have disadvantaged other students within the course, then the Head of School should determine whether any further action in respect of these students is required.
+7.6.2 If the grounds for a review are upheld and it is considered that the circumstances may have disadvantaged other students within the course, then the Head of School (or the Deputy Head, Learning and Teaching) should determine whether any further action in respect of these students is required.

-5.6.3 Where a final mark/grade is amended the Head of School should complete the Change of Grade process in the Interim Results Module (IRM) and submit this to Student Services and Engagement.
+7.6.3 Where a final mark/grade is amended the Head of School (or the Deputy Head, Learning and Teaching) should complete the Change of Grade process in the Interim Results Module (IRM) and submit this to Student Services and Engagement.

-6.3 In cases where a review of final grade is considered concurrently with a student’s show cause response, as indicated in section 5.5 of these procedures, students submit only one appeal, which will address both matters.
+8.2 In cases where a review of final grade is considered concurrently with a student’s show cause response, as indicated in Section 7.5 of these procedures, students submit only one appeal, which will address both matters.

-7.3 If, following the outcome of the review, a student is required to withdraw from a course after the census date, the School should advise the Director, Student Services and Engagement, who will determine whether a retrospective withdrawal and removal of financial liability is applicable.
+9.3 If, following the outcome of the review, a student is required to withdraw from a course after the census date, the School should advise the Academic Registrar and Director, Student Services, who will determine whether a retrospective withdrawal and removal of financial liability is applicable.